 Spaghetti Squash with Rosemary Olive Oil and Parmesan

-I have eaten a ton of different squash varieties, from butternut to carnival to sweet dumpling to acorn, but I admit I only tried spaghetti squash recently.
+I have eaten a ton of different squash varieties, from butternut (for my absolute favorite Butternut Squash Soup) to carnival to sweet dumpling to acorn, but I admit I only tried spaghetti squash recently.

 The name “spaghetti squash” just didn’t sound appealing to me so I always grabbed one of the varieties I was familiar with.
 All I can say is I feel like a fool for not trying it earlier.
 The texture and flavor are delightful, and I’m officially obsessed with spaghetti squash.
 It’s unbelievably easy to prepare and makes a good side for so many dishes.